Skip to content

 At 11-4, I finished in 45th place, good for $300!

 I got lucky in some points throughout the event, and unlucky in others.
 I definitely got lucky to get two byes, by which I mean a couple very unfortunate ANT players attempting to combo through an endless sea of permament-based hate.
 I also got lucky to dodge my worst matchup, and the most played deck in the room - UW Stoneblade.
-I got a little unlucky by running into UR Delver players splashing Green for multiple copies of Ancient Grudge, a Null Rod or two, and mulliganing to oblivion a few times over the tournament.
+I got a little unlucky by running into UR Delver players splashing Green for multiple copies of , a or two, and mulliganing to oblivion a few times over the tournament.
 Of 15 die rolls, I only won 6, which is not where a Chalice deck wants to be.

 In summary, Steel Stompy ran exactly as expected.
 11-4 is right at my overall win rate with the deck, which is the highest I've achieved with any deck in Legacy, but you can't win a tournament just by performing at par.